LSEG-API-Samples/Example.RKD.Python.HTTPJSON/README.md

 # prerequisite
 The following softwares are required to use this script
-- Python 2.7.10
+- Python 2.7.10 or above
 - The [requests](http://docs.python-requests.org/en/master/) library

-The script does not support Python 3!
+The scripts support Python 2 only

 # how to run the script
 Run the script via the command line (or shell)